-At times, I use coconut oil and ghee in place of olive oil.
+At times, I use avocado oil or ghee in place of olive oil.

 One thing…cast iron pans heat slower and retain heat longer than other pans.
 So don’t let your eggs sit in the pan once they are done.
 You can turn off the heating element but the eggs will continue to cook.